man-group/ArcticDB/docs/mkdocs/docs/aws.md

 There are detailed guides on the AWS website on S3 configuration.
 You can start with the [Creating your first bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html) page.

-Best practice can depend on your situation.
+Best practices with AWS S3 can depend on your situation.
 If your looking to try our ArcticDB on AWS S3 then a reasonably simple approach is the following.

 ### 1. Create an IAM user

 Best practice is to manage and access S3 buckets with a Non-root IAM account in AWS.
-It's not nessecery, but ideally create one just for trialling ArcticDB.
+Ideally create a new account just for trialling ArcticDB.

 You can create an IAM account at [IAM > Users](https://console.aws.amazon.com/iamv2/home#/users).
-- Come up with a username, e.g. `arcticdbtrial`
+- Click `Add users`.
-- Attach the `AmazonS3FullAccess` policy to that account.
+- Come up with a username, e.g. `arcticdbtrial`, then click `Next`.
-- Click create.
+- Select `Attach policies directly` and attach the `AmazonS3FullAccess` policy to that account, then click `Next`.

-### 2. Create the Access key
+- Click `Create user`.

-Create a new access key,
+### 2. Create the access key

-- Click on the IAM user account from the [IAM > Users](https://console.aws.amazon.com/iamv2/home#/users) table.
+- Click on the IAM user account in the [IAM > Users](https://console.aws.amazon.com/iamv2/home#/users) table.
-- Go to Security credentials > Access keys and click `Create access Key`
+- Go to `Security credentials` > `Access keys` and click `Create access Key`
-- Select `Local code` option, ArcticDB is the local code.
+- Select the `Local code` option, ArcticDB is the local code.
 - Check `I understand...` and click `Next`.
-- Click `Create Access Key`.
+- Click `Create access Key`.
 - Record the Access key and Secret access key somewhere secure.

 ### 3. Create the bucket